Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them

 When Jan Carlzon took over SAS Group in 1981, the Scandinavian airline company was losing $17 million per year and had a reputation for being the least punctual airline in Europe.
 By 1982, SAS Group was making a profit of $52 million and had become the most punctual airline in Europe thanks to Carlzon’s “Putting People First” campaign.
 “If you’re not serving the customer,” Carlzon famously said, “your job is to be serving someone who is.”

-If you’re primarily a B2B company, you may not serve consumers directly, but you do serve a company that is serving consumers.
+If you’re primarily a B2B company, you may not serve consumers directly – but you do serve a company that is serving consumers.
 Even though your client’s customers are a step removed from you, they’re the force behind every decision your client makes.
-Therefore, to truly know what your client needs, you need to know what your client’s customers need and want.
 By conducting comprehensive customer reviews for both current and prospective clients, you’ll get to know your clients even better than they know themselves.

 Know What Your Customers Really Want: A Preliminary Approach to Understanding Your Audience